Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Preliminaries

 We recall that such Sobolev inequalities involving hyperboloids were first introduced by Klainerman \cite{Klainerman85}, and then later appeared in work of H\"ormander \cite{Hormander}.
-In the above Proposition we have used the version given by LeFloch and Ma in \cite{PLF-YM-book} where only the Lorentz boosts are required.
+In the above Proposition we have used the version given by H\"ormander in \cite{Hormander} where only the Lorentz boosts are required.
 The estimate \eqref{eq:Sobolev2} follows by combining \eqref{eq:Sobolev} with the commutator estimates of Lemma \ref{lem:commu} and is more convenient to use for wave components.

 We also have the following modified Sobolev inequalities for spinors which make use of the modified Lorentz boosts $\hL_a$.
 The proof follows from the fact that the difference between $L_a$ and $\widehat{L}_a$ is a constant matrix.